-Talk about being close to everything.
-The airport – the busiest single-runway airport in the United States – is just 3 miles north of downtown and across the street from San Diego Bay.
+Talk about being close.
+San Diego International Airport – the busiest single-runway airport in the United States – is just 3 miles north of downtown and across the street from San Diego Bay.
 It takes less than 15 minutes to drive from the airport to downtown.
 Mission Beach is 6½ miles northwest of the airport, less than 20 minutes drive time; La Jolla is about 15 miles north, about 30 minutes drive time, and Coronado is about 9 miles south, or 25 minutes drive time.
 The international border at San Ysidro crossing into Tijuana is less than 20 miles south, or about a 30-minute drive.

-There are two terminals, Terminal 1 with two concourses (Gates 1-10 and 11-18) and Terminal 2, also with two concourses (Gates 20-32 and 33-51).
-Only the concourses in Terminal 2 are connected post-security.
+San Diego airport has two terminals; Terminal 1 with two concourses (Gates 3-10 and 11-18) and Terminal 2, also with two concourses (Gates 20-32 and 33-51).
+Walkways connect the two terminals but only the concourses in Terminal 2 are connected post-security.
 Otherwise connecting passengers going between concourses must exit the TSA secure area and be re-screened.

-Southwest Airlines flights arrive and depart at gates 1-10 in Terminal 1.
-Be aware that gates 1, 1A and 2 are separate from the other gates in the terminal so connecting passengers arriving or departing at those gates must leave the TSA secure area and be re-screened when connecting with a Southwest flight at gates 3-10.
+Southwest Airlines flights arrive and depart San Diego at gates 5-16 in Terminal 1.
+Be aware that gates 3-10 and gates 11-18 are on separate concourses so passengers connecting between the two must leave the TSA secure area and be re-screened.

 San Diego likes to bill itself as America’s Finest City.
-The temperate climate has a lot to do with it, especially during the summer when they say “zonies” escaping the heat outnumber the locals.
+The temperate climate has a lot to do with it, especially during the summer when they say “zonies,” Arizonans escaping the heat, outnumber locals.

 Be among the first to know and get regular updates about Tucson International Airport from the Tucson Airport Authority in our monthly newsletter.